tryton/tryton/trytond/doc/ref/backend.rst

    Return the current ID of the ``table`` using the ``connection``.

+.. method:: Database.estimated_count(connection, from_item)

+   Return the estimated number of rows

 .. classmethod:: Database.lock(connection, table)

    Lock the ``table`` using the ``connection``.